AP Biology Unit 7 Key Takeaways

 What does fitness mean in AP Biology?

 Fitness means reproductive success.
 An organism with higher fitness passes more genes to the next generation.
-Fitness depends on the environment and does not simply mean strongest, fastest, or healthiest.
+Fitness depends on the environment and does not simply mean strongest, fastest, or longest-lived.

 How do phylogenetic trees show common ancestry?